 The Museum comprises 13 sites throughout France - 11 of which are open to the public - including the Jardin des Plantes, Zoological Park of Paris and the Musée de l'Homme (Museum of Mankind) in Paris.
-It is jointly supervised by the Ministry of Higher Education, Research and Innovation and the Ministry for the Ecological and Inclusive Transition.
+It is jointly supervised by the Ministry of Higher Education, Research and Innovation and the Ministry for the Ecological Transition.

 Within the Jardin des Plantes, there are 8 venues that are open to the public: the Grande Galerie de l’Évolution (Gallery of Evolution), Galerie des Enfants (Children's Gallery), Galeries d’Anatomie comparée et de Paléontologie (Comparative Anatomy and Paleontology Galleries), Galerie de Géologie et de Minéralogie (Mineralogy and Geology Gallery), Galerie de Botanique (Botanical Gallery), the Greenhouses of the Jardin des Plantes and the Ménagerie (the zoo of the Jardin des Plantes).

 Two venues also host a free cultural programme: the Museum’s Grand Lecture Hall [Amphithéâtre Verniquet] and the Gallery of Evolution auditorium.

 If you would like to find out more about the Museum (its history, its work, its sites, etc.), you can visit its website: www.mnhn.fr.